Frequently Asked Questions

 On Tuesday we will email a sign-up link to all members and regular attendees to register for that week’s services.

-There are 72 seats available on the main floor for each service, along with an additional 20 in the balcony reserved for families with small children.
+There are 80 seats available on the main floor for each service, along with an additional 20 in the balcony.

-If all seats have been reserved by the time you try to sign up, just add your name and the number of seats you need to the waiting list.
-We will notify you by email if space becomes available.
+If all seats have been reserved by the time you go to sign up, we ask that you add your name and the number of seats you need to the waiting list.
+We will notify you by text or email on Saturday night or Sunday morning if space becomes available.
+You can register your children for nursery and/or Redeemer’s Kids on the same sign-up.

 If you are not yet receiving those emails, contact Executive Pastor Bob Brunson ([email protected]) so we can add you to the list.

-While the things we love about Redeemer services will continue — sound preaching, rich liturgy, heart-searching music and prayer — each element will be shortened a bit to make it easier for children to sit through the entire service with their parents.
+While the things we love about Redeemer’s services continue — sound preaching, rich liturgy, heart-searching music and prayer — each element has been shortened a bit to reduce the time spent indoors and make it easier for our families with children participating in the service.

-First, our facility team has worked tirelessly to clean and sanitize the sanctuary, balcony, restrooms, and foyer in preparation for your return.
+First, our facility team worked tirelessly over the summer to clean and sanitize the sanctuary, balcony, restrooms, and foyer to get everything ready for our return, and they have continued do everything necessary week by week to ensure that we have a clean and safe environment in which to worship.
 If you can walk on it, touch it, or sit on it, it has been steam-cleaned and disinfected.
-Going forward the team will continue to do everything necessary to assure a clean and safe environment.

-Second, we have instituted health and temperature checks for all our Sunday Servant Team volunteers before they go on duty each Sunday.
-We plan to expand these checks to all volunteers as the ministries of the church gradually reopen.
+Second, we perform health and temperature checks for all Sunday volunteers before they go on duty each Sunday.
+Gloves are required for greeters and communion prep volunteers to lessen person-to-person contact.

 Finally, we have laid out an indoor traffic plan designed around one-way aisles, entrances, and exits to help you maintain a safe distance and avoid bunching as you come and go from the service.

-First, we are asking that everyone wear a mask or a face-covering while inside the building.
+First, we ask everyone to wear a mask or a face-covering while inside the building.
 This is a relatively easy way to protect others from infection if we are asymptomatic (or pre-symptomatic).

-Second, we ask that you sit only with members of your household (or “virtual” household members with whom you’ve already been in close contact outside of church).
+Second, we ask that you sit only with members of your household (or “virtual” household members with whom you have already been in close contact outside of church).
 And, that you always leave 3 empty chairs between you and the next household.

 Each of these measures helps lessen the risk when gathering indoors with a large group of people.
 As we each do our part, we make it possible for people not only to be safe at church, but to feel safe as well!

-After the benediction, we ask you to remain standing until the usher for your side of the church dismisses your household and row to leave by the side aisles and exits.
+After the benediction, we ask you to be seated until the usher for your side of the church dismisses your household and row to leave by the side aisles and exits.
+Trash receptacles for used worship guides and communion cups are available at sanctuary exit on the main floor and in the balcony.

 Once you have left the building, you are free (and encouraged) to fellowship all you want in the open air!